anil-ai2/devops-cloud/docker/docker-workshop.md

 docker ps -a                            # check all the containers on the host

-docker commit  <container-id-of-ubuntu>   ncd-ubuntu-image    #this container will be in Exited state docker images ls -a                     # check the images. newly created image should be available now
+docker commit  <container-id-of-ubuntu>   ncd-ubuntu-image    #this container will be in Exited state docker image ls -a                     # check the images. newly created image should be available now

 docker run -it ncd-ubuntu-image /bin/bash    # launch a new container from image
     htop                                                # this command is availble without any installation exit
 ```
 * same thing can be done for any container

 #### Task9: delete containers
 ```
 * remove all containers that have "exited" or "created" - created is a state of the container when a wrong command is executed inside